 Contrary to popular belief, Breakdancing is actually a completely different art form (and indeed culture) to the aforementioned Street Dance.
 Street Dance is a primarily a performance piece, designed to look impressive when timed with most modern, mainstream music.
 However Breakdance is almost exclusively practiced when listening, and aspects of breakdanceing like poppin’ and lockin’ are designed to be easy to remember, and organic looking to the steady beats of hip-hop.
 Again serious breakdance classes are generally geared toward the younger generation and really only recommended for those with a massive appreciation for hip-hop, particularly the old-school style.

 Ballroom dancing is certainly up therwe in terms of exposure.
 With the advent of dancing based reality shows such as Strictly Come Dancing and Dancving with the stars, this smooth and fluid form of dancing has become a staple of dance studios around the world.
 People are often drawn to this style by the apparel you will wear.
 Long flowing ballroom dresses and sharp looking black suits when combined with the graceful motions of a dance such as the Waltz or Foxtrot will have you feeling like the Lord or Lady of the manor.
 However, it is primarily aimed at competition goers and enthusiasts, or hobby goers.
 Its practical uses in social occasions are rather limited unless you happen to be socializing at an ambassador’s party’s at the Ritz.

-So get out there and hit the tiles, anybody requiring further advice should take a look at sydney dance lessons.
+So get out there and hit the tiles, anybody requiring further advice should take a look at dance lessons.